josselingirault/f1manager_companion/README.md

 # JoyA's F1Manager Companion

 JoyA's F1Manager Companion is a small app designed to enhance the experience playing F1Manager.

-The first version only includes a Database Editor, but a lot more is planned.
+The first version only includes a Database Editor: it allows you to edit eveything in the database, with a few convenience features.
+A lot more coming !

-:warning: This is really early in the project, expect bugs and a lot of memory usage
+:warning: This is early in the project, expect bugs and a lot of memory usage

 ## How to use

-:warning: tested on windows only
+:warning: tested on Windows 10 for F1Manager 23 only

 ### Requirements
 - install Docker Desktop https://www.docker.com/products/docker-desktop/